xoofx/markdig/src/Textamina.Markdig.Tests/Specs/EmphasisExtraSpecs.md

 ## Superscript and Subscript

-Superscripts can be written by surrounding a text by ^ characters; subscripts can be written by surrounding the subscripted text by ~ characters:
+Superscripts can be written by surrounding a text by ^ characters; subscripts can be written by surrounding the subscripted text by ~ characters

 ```````````````````````````````` example
 H~2~O is a liquid.
 2^10^ is 1024